History Day FAQs

 It is free!
 The Center for Brooklyn History covers all application fees for every single student.
 This includes any fees if you advance to the State or National competitions.
 Travel and accommodation scholarships will be available for the State and National competitions.

-This year's History Day theme is "Turning Points in History" All projects must connect to the theme.
+The 2025 History Day theme is "Rights and Responsibilities in History" All projects must connect to the theme.
 Click here for the NHD theme guide.

 Teacher FAQs